Reference

 The call is still traced, but routing is bypassed.
 Use this for:

-Don't use it as your default - you lose the learning benefits.
+Don't use it as your default.
+You lose the learning benefits.

 Cost savings

 The trust invariant (see below) guarantees Kalibr never sacrifices reliability for cost.
 But when two models have similar success rates, Kalibr routes to the cheaper one.
 Over time this compounds: a model that costs $0.004/call replacing one that costs $0.018/call across thousands of runs is real money.
-The Cost Saved by Kalibr KPI on your dashboard measures exactly this — the delta between what you spent and what you would have spent routing everything through the most expensive model in your path list.
+The Cost Saved by Kalibr KPI on your dashboard measures exactly this, the delta between what you spent and what you would have spent routing everything through the most expensive model in your path list.

 Auto Path Generation [FEATURE FLAG]